 A board-certified gastroenterologist, Robert H. Hawes, MD, specializes in advanced endoscopy with particular interest in pancreatobiliary diseases and gastrointestinal oncology.
-He treats these and other complex digestive disorders at the Orlando Health Digestive Health Institute Center for Interventional Endoscopy.
+He treats these and other complex digestive disorders at the Orlando Health Digestive Health Institute Center for Advanced Endoscopy, Research and Education.

 By combining advanced diagnostic techniques with minimally invasive therapies using flexible endoscopes, Dr. Hawes treats patients with conditions of the digestive tract.
 This approach is a safe, effective option and offers patients fewer complications and shorter recovery times.